Honeymoon Suite – The Big Prize (1986)

 It’s macho arena rock played by guys with big hair.
 It makes no redeeming political statements; in fact, its lyrics are downright campy – “Wear me loose, wear me tight / Wear me out on Friday night!”
 Ick.

-Unless you’re still sporting a mullet and wearing Rush concert T-shirts, The Big Prize wears as well as leg warmers or skinny ties.
-But I must admit that it is a guilty pleasure – Like being an ABBA fan or being a fan of “Project Runway.”
+Unless you’re still sporting a mullet and wearing Rush concert T-shirts, The Big Prize wears as well as a can of Aquanet.
+But I must admit that it is a guilty pleasure — like being an ABBA fan or being a fan of “Project Runway.”

-When viewed in the context of the 1980s, however, it is a stunningly melodic work that stands out from the formulaic hair bands that were ubiquitous during that area.
+When viewed in the context of the 1980s, however, it is a stunningly melodic work that stands out from the formulaic hair bands that were ubiquitous during that era.

 It doesn’t start out that way.
 “Bad Attitude,” the opening track, begins with a bad attitude – a snarling guitar riff and a single pounding snare drum.
 But then the group surprises us with a key change and a strong melody during the refrain.